 While this will depend on the level of support you require and the individual support worker, you should come to an agreement on a reasonable daily rate for the duration of the holiday before you leave.

 Remember, while your support worker might not be providing support 24/7, they’re also away from home and essentially on call.
 An open, honest discussion about budgets and who will pay for what will help to set expectations and avoid any potential awkwardness while on the trip.
 It’s very important to agree to this before the holiday.

 2. Get a quote or create a service agreement with your support worker for the holiday

 Getting the arrangement with your support worker in writing before your holiday can protect all parties and ensure there’s no nasty surprises at the end of the trip.

 If you travel with several people who require support, you can split the time – and thereby costs – of the support workers who accompany you.
 While there’s nothing stopping you from arranging a group trip yourself, there are many businesses that specialise in packaged holiday deals for people with disability.
 Not only does this save you time, they have the added advantage of understanding how to invoice correctly under the NDIS and providing a full breakdown of costs, including what you can pay for with your NDIS funding and what you’ll need to cover privately.

 4. Get support

-If you have a Plan Manager, you can contact them to see how your NDIS plan could cover a holiday, and help you track your budgets.
-At Plan Partners our team knows exactly how the NDIS funds holidays and we offer a handy online Dashboard to help you track your spending.
+If you have a plan manager, you can contact them to see how your NDIS plan could cover a holiday, and help you track your budgets.
+At Plan Partners our team knows exactly how the NDIS funds holidays and we offer a handy Dashboard to help you track your spending.